pawe9N/MovieList-App/README.md

 <img src="https://i.imgur.com/3gntzta.gif">

-- Add movie new movie (in this example "To the Bone" with literal error "Bones" - it will be corrected in change scene)
+- Add new movie (in this example "To the Bone" with literal error "Bones" - it will be corrected in change scene)

 <img src="https://i.imgur.com/c4MrWoO.gif">

-- Add series new series (in this example "The Office")
+- Add new series (in this example "The Office")

 <img src="https://i.imgur.com/n9saiJK.gif">